hilbix/tino/rants/gpg.md

+> If you wonder where I got the knowledge from: https://wiki.debian.org/Subkeys

 # `gpg` is unusable cryptography

+> Do not use this shit here below.
+Why?  **BECAUSE GPG IS INSECURE** if used this way.
+>
+> WTF, really?!?
+>
+> Sure.
+>
+> As always in cryptography tools the default of GPG is to do it
+> the moste insane, most insecure, most braindead, most incompatible and most unsupported way.
+> `gpg` is a purely nonproductive, difficult and dangerrous to use tool, which only does no harm if used properly.
+> But it leaves you completely in the dark, on how to use it properly!
+>
+> Also it will create incompatibilities in the future.
+Be prepared that,
+> **in only 20 years from now, you will neiter be able to repeat nor decode nor verify things you have done today**.
+> You have been warned!
+>
+> Instead of offering just what you need for the most common case in a secure and easy to use and ultimately future proof way,
+> they leave you alown, offering you the bare minimum unusable thing and leave you alone in a few years from now,
+> even if you did everyhting perfectly today
+> (which is less likely than winning a lottery by not participating in the lottery).
+>
+> **And then they will blame you for failing to properly use their cryptography!**
+>
+> Also they cry out loud due to the cruel world where nobody uses cryptography and all people beeing far too stupid
+> not following their advice for decades.
+>
+> Which advice?
+What you give us is ridiculous, bad designed unusable crappy nazi shit!
+>
+> All you crate is trouble ahead, and you are not willing to cope with this trouble you are responsible for.
+> That's destructive!
+Plan ahead.
+Plan 50 years ahead.
+Plan 1000 years ahead.
+And if you can make sure,
+> that nothing bad can be forseen for the next historical aera by what you created,
+> THEN please come back and present it.
+>
+> Then you can claim that it is usable and future proof.
+> Then you can recommend everybody shall use it.
+> Then you can expect, people to adopt what you have created.
+> Then you are helpful!
+>
+> If not, stay out of the way of the future, please.
+It will work without you, too.

 Well, there is `gpg`.
 But it must be initialized.
 I really have no idea why.
 So I try it with Google.